1937 Indian provincial elections: Sind

 The Sind Legislative Assembly had 60 members.
 The Sind United Party emerged the leader with 21 seats, and the Congress secured 5 seats.
 Mohammad Ali Jinnah had tried to set up a League Parliamentary Board in Sindh in 1936, but he failed, though 72% of the population was Muslim.
 Though 34 seats were reserved for Muslims, the Muslim League could secure none of them.
 Ghulam Hussain Hidayatullah of the Sindh Muslim League was sworn in as the Chief Minister of Sind with Hindu Mahasabha support on 28 April by Governor Sir Lancelot Graham.
-Within a year, he was replaced by Allah Bux Soomro of the Sind United Party.
+Within a year, the Hindu Mahasabha retracted its support and brought Allah Bux Soomro of the Sind United Party into power.
 The assembly convened under the chairmanship of Bhojsingh Pahlajani.